 News Pictures of mice cozying up to repellent support suit, federal judge rules The makers of an “ultrasonic” vermin repellent device are accused of fraud.
 Three pictures show mice underneath the plug-in Bell & Howell Ultrasonic Pest Repeller, and one crawling up the wall to sleep on top of the device.
 Photo Credit: U.S. District Court Southern District of New York By Newsday staff Updated September 6, 2018 6:48 AM Print Share fbShare Tweet Email A federal judge in Manhattan on Wednesday rebuffed an effort by the makers of an “ultrasonic” vermin repellent device to dismiss a class-action lawsuit for fraud, ruling that photographic evidence of mice cozying up to the product supported the suit.
 U.S. District Judge William Pauley on the second page of his nine-page ruling included three pictures showing mice with glowing eyes hanging out underneath the plug-in Bell & Howell Ultrasonic Pest Repeller, and one crawling up the wall to sleep on top of the device.
 “It is often said that a picture is worth a thousand words,” Pauley wrote.
 “As the photographs show, mice can apparently relax comfortably under a Repeller and even appear to be so drawn in by its siren song that one would scale a wall just to snooze on it.”
 The ruling stemmed from a 2015 lawsuit claiming the repellers, made by BHH LLC and Van Hauser LLC, both of Manhattan, were sold at brick-and-mortar stores, in catalogs and over the Home Shopping Network for prices ranging from $19.95 to $42.95.
 The plaintiffs alleged in court filings that more than 2.4 million of the ultrasonic repellers were sold, with packaging promising they would “drive pests out” and were “fast and effective” against mice, rats, spiders, roaches and ants, but said the claims weren’t backed by sound science.
 The product’s makers, however, contend there is a scientific basis for their claims, and packaging discloses limits on its effectiveness.
 Defense lawyer Adam McCabe called Pauley’s ruling “disappointing” and complained the pictures were taken from a study by plaintiffs’ experts.
 “Our client stands by its product and the product’s effectiveness,” he said.
 “Numerous scientists and laboratory testing of ultrasonic pest repellers confirm their effectiveness.
 It’s unfortunate that the photo, taken by plaintiffs’ paid experts in a staged and unverifiable setting, was included in the order.”
 Pauley, in his ruling, said the Federal Trade Commission had raised questions about the effectiveness of ultrasonic repellers, and conflicting claims about scientific testing would need to be sorted out at trial.
 He said some of the product packaging contained broad disclaimers that the “repellers are not completely effective in the presence of furniture, carpeting, and other household objects,” but said the lawsuit claimed the product was virtually useless — not just that it worked poorly in ordinary conditions.
 “At bottom, Plaintiffs contend not that there is a ‘real world’ standard of effectiveness,” he wrote, “but that BHH sells a product that cannot work in any place it would be used, rendering it completely ineffective.”
-By Newsday staff Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Newsday staff Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.